 Tsvangirai with President Robert Mugabe and Former Dep.
 P.M Arthur Mutambara During the GNU.

-Since the death of his wife Susan, Tsvangirai has been involved in numerous scandals allegedly impregnating young girls like 23 year old Loretta Nyathi of Bulawayo in 2013.
-In 2011 he divorced his wife of 12 days Leocardia Tembo and married Elizabeth Macheka a move which political analysts believe contributed to his defeat in the July 31, 2013 elections.
+Since the death of his wife Susan, Tsvangirai has been involved in numerous scandals allegedly impregnating young girls like 23-year-old Loretta Nyathi of Bulawayo in 2013.
+In 2011 he divorced his wife of 12 days Locardia Tembo and married Elizabeth Macheka a move which political analysts believed contributed to his defeat in the July 31, 2013, elections.

 - , Morgan Tsvangirai survives car crash but wife Susan killed,The Guardian, published6 Mar 2009:,retrieved:13 Feb 2015"

 - Blessed Mhlanga,Sick Tsvangirai rushed to S Africa, NewsDay, May 20, 2016, retrieved: June 27, 2016

 - Tsvangirai back from op in SA, NewsDay, published: June 4, 2016, retrieved: June 27, 2016